SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 the emitting electron can be produced.
 This is treated using a Monte-Carlo description of discrete high-energy photon emission.

+In the intermediate regime, where the energy of the emitted photons remains small with respect to that of the emitting electrons, but for which the stochastic nature of photon emission cannot be neglected, the electron dynamics is described by the addition of a stochastic term derived from a Fokker-Planck expansion.

 ----

 II.
 Physical models